massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Eviction from a property;

-• Damages on a property;
+• Damages to a property;

 • Unpaid medical treatment bills;